 As we mentioned, adding screenshots is a great way to illustrate a problem in a bug report.
 However, there are several other ways to do this to diagnose issues more effectively:

-If you are testing a Web application, then you can use hyperlinks to point directly to the exact pages in production that must be resolved.
+If you are testing a Web application, you can use hyperlinks to point directly to the exact pages in production that must be resolved.
+For example, utilizing an API load testing tool allows you to test Postman and Insomnia request collections, ensuring optimal scalability and performance.
 The more data you give to developers, the stronger your case becomes in front of them.

 You can use anecdotes about frustrated users effectively to get your message across and help developers understand why fixing a certain bug is important.
 However, providing the exact location of the error is much more helpful to the developers.